BMT Fourth Avenue Line: Expansion

-On August 25, 1922, the Transit Commission directed its chief engineer, Robert Ridgeway, to plan an extension of the Fourth Avenue Line from 87th Street to Fort Hamilton.
+On August 25, 1922, the Transit Commission directed its chief engineer, Robert Ridgway, to plan an extension of the Fourth Avenue Line from 87th Street to Fort Hamilton.
 Initially, multiple stations along the extension were considered.
 This extension was to be the first part of an extension to Staten Island through a tunnel under The Narrows.
 On September 12, 1922, a meeting was held by the Transit Commission to determine whether a stop at 91st Street should be included as part of the planned extension.
 Ultimately, no station was built at 91st Street.
 At the meeting it was decided that money for an additional station in between 86th Street and the new terminal at 95th Street would be better spent on an extensive terminal with entrances at 93rd, 94th, and 95th Streets.
 On November 15, 1922, a report by the Chief Engineer recommended changing the plans of the Fourth Avenue Extension to provide for a third track between the 86th Street and 95th Street stations for train storage.
 The change was approved by the Transit Commission on November 22.
 Other extensions were also planned in 1922: a branch of the line running via 86th Street to 18th Avenue to connect with the New Utrecht Line to Coney Island, Route 19, and the future Tenth Avenue subway, and a branch of the line at 67th Street heading to Staten Island, Route 20.

 On December 28, 1922, the Transit Commission announced that it had awarded the contract for the construction of a half-mile extension of the Fourth Avenue Line, Contract 11B, to T. A. Gillespie Company for $1.5 million.
 However, as the Board of Estimate failed to take action upon it, the contractor withdrew its bid on March 7, 1923.
 The Transit Commission blamed the Board of Estimate for delays in the awarding of the contract; the Commission said that the city would suffer a substantial loss due to increased construction costs, and because the contract that was given was "highly advantageous to the city."
 As part of Contract 11B, the extension was built with two tracks, with the exception of a short three-track stretch just north of the terminal at 95th Street.
 The extension was to be built with a provision to extend the line to Staten Island.
 As a result of a motion made by Commissioner LeRoy Harkness in front of the Transit Commission, the contract was set to be put back up for bid.
 On November 2, 1923, the Board of Estimate approved the contract for the line with T. A. Gillespie Company, the same contractor that had bid on the project earlier, but withdrew.
 The Transit Commission, due to the delay of the project, gave orders on November 3 to speed up the completion of the project.
 Construction began on December 17, 1923.